 Dąbrowski also visited Canada in 1964 at the invitation of the Ministry of Health in Québec and accepted a position at a hospital in Montréal.
 While in Montréal he met Andrew Kawczak, a Polish lawyer and subsequently a philosopher, who became an important collaborator.

-Dąbrowski's second major English publication, Personality Shaping Through Positive Disintegration grew out of discussions with Kawczak and some of Kawczak's graduate students (Dąbrowski, 1967).
+Dąbrowski's second major English publication, Personality Shaping Through Positive Disintegration appeared in 1967 (Dąbrowski, 1967).
 An introduction to this book was written by American learning theorist O. Herbert Mowrer (1907-1982).

 In 1965, Dąbrowski secured a visiting professorship at the University of Alberta and moved his family to Edmonton.
-He also held a visiting professorship at Université Laval (Laval University), Quebec City and gave lectures at Feminina University (10) in Lima Peru where Sister Alvarez Calderon taught Dąbrowski's theory.
+He also held a visiting professorship at Université Laval (Laval University), Quebec City and gave lectures at Feminina University Note 8 in Lima Peru where Sister Alvarez Calderon taught Dąbrowski's theory.

 Maslow and Dąbrowski had lengthy discussions and became friends and correspondents.
 While Maslow's (1970) conceptualization of self-actualization does emphasize developing autonomy, Dąbrowski rejected it because it lacked a multilevel perspective and did not differentiate between lower versus higher aspects of the self; Maslow's self was to be actualized as is, with an acceptance of its shortcomings, even its lower level animalistic impulses.

 In spite of their differences, Maslow endorsed Dąbrowski's 1970 book, Mental Growth Through Positive Disintegration, saying: